 ½ cup King Arthur Unbleached All-Purpose Flour

-6 ounces Cabot Seriously Sharp Cheddar, grated (about 1½ cups)
+6 ounces Cabot Seriously Sharp Cheddar or 3 Year Cheddar, grated (about 1½ cups)

 4 ounces Gruyere cheese, grated (about 1 cup)